Just How Denim Jackets Became So Popular: History of the Denim Jacket

 Interested in learning about how denim was first made?Learn more →

 The fabric was reportedly developed in the early 19th century for sailors who needed tough trousers and jackets to withstand the harsh conditions of the open sea.
 Denim more than fit the bill, and quickly became the de facto material for seafolk and explorers across Europe.
-It was so popular, in fact, that it caught the eye of an American businessman that would forever change the way we dress.
+It was so popular, in fact, that it caught the eye of an American businessman who would forever change the way we dress.
 That man, of course, was Levi Strauss.

 The Jean-ius of Strauss

 It’s said that Strauss brought denim over to the United States in the 1850s, where it was whipped into utilitarian trousers by designer Jacob Davis.
 The pair peddled the new pants to California miners during the gold rush and found the community to be a real mint of a demographic.
-There was such high demand for the work trousers (the seedling of the modern day “blue jean”) that Strauss and Davis decided to design a second denim garment in 1905: the Levi’s Blouse.
+There was such high demand for the work trousers (the seedling of the modern day “blue jean”) that Strauss and Davis decided to design a second denim garment: the Levi’s Blouse.

 Further Reading